Can Babies Have Cantaloupe? Benefits And Precautions To Take

 4. What should I do if my baby refuses to eat cantaloupe?

 Take a break and try again after a few days.
-Look out for symptoms of allergies or discomfort that may be why your baby refuses to eat cantaloupe (11).
+Look out for symptoms of food allergies in babies or any discomfort that may be the reason your baby refuses to eat cantaloupe (11).

 5. Can babies choke on cantaloupe?